albertopoljak/Licensy/README.md

 ```bash
 manage_messages=True
 ```
-- In case there is error when redeeming the license your original message showing license gets deleted to minimize chances of stealing.
+- In case there is error while using command that exposes the license your original message that is showing license will get deleted to minimize chances of stealing.
 This happens for example if you redeem license for a role you **already** have.

 ## Requirements for source